gaberabreu/ossum-dotnet-results/README.md

 ## Overview

-**Ossum.Results** is a .NET library providing a Result class to encapsulate operation outcomes with standardized status handling..
+**Ossum.Results** is a .NET library providing a Result class to encapsulate operation outcomes with standardized status handling.